Skip to content

 Error handling

-Any connector error fails the entire publish — no widgets are published and no connectors are modified.
+A structural problem with the file fails the entire publish — no connectors are created, updated, or deleted.
 Hover over the build status icon for details.
+Causes:

 • Invalid JSON — Syntax error in the file (missing comma, trailing comma, etc.)